hack-the-crisis-web/htc-web/src/pages/agenda/index.md

 Europe, Mdl-East & Africa 10:00 CET\
 Americas 10:00 UTC-5

-* Note, if the team arrives later than the first checkpoint on Friday they will not run for prizes and be part on the finals.
-This is why it's crucial to be on Slack as well as let us know your timezone
+* Note, the checkpoints are mandatory – if the Team Lead does not represent their team at the checkpoint or if the team arrives later than the first checkpoint on Friday they will not run for prizes and be part on the finals.
+This is why it’s crucial to be on Slack as well submitting your timezone during project registration in Devpost
 * 3 min video session with your dedicated Team Mentor (will be in contact with you via Slack prior to checkpoint)
-* If Zoom is unavailable you may use any link-based video conferencing service that doesn’t need downloading (like [Jitsi](https://meet.jit.si/), [Hangouts](https://hangouts.google.com/webchat/start), [Skype](https://www.skype.com/en/) etc)
+* If Zoom is unavailable Team Mentor may use any link-based video conferencing service that doesn’t need downloading (like[ Jitsi](https://meet.jit.si/),[ Hangouts](https://hangouts.google.com/webchat/start),[ Skype](https://www.skype.com/en/) etc)

 ##### **Checkpoint 2**